top of page

 He is the creator of The BIG Idea Adventure, an advanced coaching program that helps entrepreneurs create and package their BIG Ideas.

-He is the founder of The BIG Idea Future Business Network, a network of business people and influencers who are passionate about the new economy.
+He is the founder of The BIG Idea Marketing Success Network, a network of business people and influencers who are passionate about the new economy.

 He is also the inventor of Quibberish®, the paraphrase puzzle game.